Latest round of compliance taskforces announced by HMRC

 HMRC has announced that taskforce targets will include:

-- the alcohol industry in Scotland
+- the construction industry in London (expected recovery £3 million)

 Key features of taskforces